Create a Great Space Where Multiple Cooks Can Work Together – And Have Fun!

-An absolute dream kitchen in a 5-bedroom, 5.5-bath Country style home has attractive white cabinets and drawers and modern stainless-steel appliances.
-Check out the clearance between appliances that affords smooth traffic from one work zone to another (House Plan #153-1121).
+This absolute dream kitchen – seen in two views – in a 5-bedroom, 5.5-bath Country style home has attractive white cabinets and drawers and modern stainless-steel appliances.
+Check out the clearance between appliances, which affords smooth traffic from one work zone to another, and the separate cooktop and ovens (Plan #153-1121).

 4. Update Your Appliances and Fixtures

 Once you’ve completed working on the kitchen layout, pay attention to the appliances and fixtures.
 Obviously, budget dictates what you can upgrade immediately, but think long-term about these kitchen items.

 Additional sinks – You’ve heard house hunters looking for double vanity bathrooms.
 So why not double or triple sinks in the kitchen?
 If you have an island, consider putting in a sink to help with food prep.

 You may not be ready to replace your traditional range – stovetop and oven in one unit – just yet.
 But down the road, a separate oven and cooktop situated in different kitchen areas will make life a lot easier for all the cooks in your family.

 Do you have a functioning dishwasher?
 As hard as it is to believe, dishwashers are among the least-used appliances in American homes.
 It seems that there’s still a huge segment of the population who prefer to wash dishes and utensils by hand.
 But if you’re home has a dishwasher, why not put it to good use and facilitate clean-up after a huge family meal or get-together?